thangckt/thangckt.github.io/docs/cluster/compile/LLVM.md

 !!! note

     - do not use GCC-13, since some source codes can not recognize compiler version
-    - projects with errors: PROJECTS="mlir;flang;clang-tools-extra;"  RUNTIMES="libc;libclc;libcxx;libcxxabi".
+    - projects with errors: PROJECTS="mlir;flang;clang-tools-extra;libclc"  RUNTIMES="libc;libcxx;libcxxabi".
 Try with few projects, then increasing.
     - LLVM 16 cause error: `'aligned_alloc' was not declared in this scope` (mlir) --> add following lines in the `namespace` of the file where error comes
         ```c
         #include <stdlib.h>